MarinaNitze/progress-dashboard/strategies/Set expectations with caregivers for maintaining connections.md

 ---
+layout: layouts/strategy.liquid
+templateEngineOverride: md,njk
 title: Set expectations with caregivers for maintaining connections
-order: 8
 tags:
   - strategy
   - supportive-relationships
-layout: layouts/strategy.liquid
-templateEngineOverride: md,njk
+order: 8
+resources:
+  - Oklahoma policy on visits with parents and siblings
+  - Washington State policy on visits with relatives
 ---
 Caregivers often don't realize they're expected to help maintain a child or youth's connections with siblings and other important people.
 Without clear expectations, these relationships can fade during a child's time in care.
 Set clear expectations to help children and youth keep these important relationships throughout their time in care.

 ## How to do this